MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-data.md

 ### How to Change Quick Entry Fields

-To change which fields are included in or excluded from Quick Entry on a page, you use personalization.
+To change which fields are included in or excluded from Quick Entry path on a page, you use personalization.

 1. Start personalization by selecting the ![Settings](media/ui-experience/settings_icon_small.png "Settings icon for role center") icon, and then **Personalize**.
 2. Select a field that you want change, and then choose either **Include in Quick Entry** or **Exclude from Quick Entry**.